 Then again, the scale of the actual story and much of the action we see is pretty low-key and subdued compared to even an average American blockbuster.
 The action in Stalingrad comes in short, controlled bursts rather than full-scale, ambitious battle scenes; in fact, there are only a few minutes of large forces fighting together in the whole film; most of the movie concerns the down-time of a small Russian squad holding a small urban outpost while the larger conflict rages around them.
 This was likely due to budgetary restrictions (the film cost roughly $30 million), compared to another foreign epic, China’s $80 million Red Cliff (2008-2009) that feels much, much bigger in concept and breadth.

-In terms of both epic scale, violence, and especially screenwriting depth (story, themes, characterizations, arcs, etc.) Stalingrad pales in comparison to its Spielbergian counterpart, but that doesn’t mean it’s not an admirable, exciting war film on its own terms.
+In terms of both epic scale, violence, and especially screenwriting depth (story, themes, characterizations, arcs, etc.) Stalingrad pales in comparison to its Spielbergian counterpart, but that doesn’t mean it’s not a competent war film.
 While the story isn’t paced the best and none of its characters are too complicated, the Russian heroes are likable and distinguishable enough from each other to make the battles emotionally engaging.
 Surprisingly, the film also takes time to humanize and extensively flesh out a Nazi officer character, played by Thomas Kretschmann, in what is ironically the second time the man has acted as a Nazi in a movie titled Stalingrad.

 While this attempt to humanize the enemy forces and not totally offend German audiences is admirable, it ultimately doesn’t add a whole lot to the story’s depth and is actually one of the major faults of the film.
 While Kretschmann himself is good, his character doesn’t have a very interesting arc and his relationship with a Russian civilian, Yanina Studilina, isn’t terribly captivating.
 The film is in many ways constructed of various subplots that don’t always pay off, so in that way the film may not be too straightforward.

-As for the action itself, Stalingrad benefits from many great (as well as occasional not-so-great) digital effects that, combined with the film’s amazing picture quality and sound design, make the bloody but surprisingly low-key battle scenes quite fun.
+As for the action itself, Stalingrad benefits from great — as well as occasional, not-so-great — digital FX that, combined with the film’s amazing picture quality and sound design, make the bloody but surprisingly low-key battle scenes quite fun.
 If you’re looking for a Blu-Ray to test out the quality of your brand spanking new HDTV, this is as good as any.

 Then again, it’s a shame that Stalingrad doesn’t have more vicious action scenes and high-octane shootouts given how amazing its production values are.
 I keep getting the feeling while watching this movie that the filmmakers were scrapping for cash, as each action setpiece is gloriously shot and endowed with gratuitous slow-motion, 300 (2007) style; however, as soon as battles threaten to grow to truly epic proportions, the scenes end.
-In a way, I respect director Fedor Bondarchuk for not directing beyond his means nor CGIing absolutely everything out of laziness (though that would’ve broke the budget too…), but I’d be lying if I said I didn’t want to see some Saving Private Ryan-caliber shit in the greatest military battle in history.
+In a way, I respect director Fedor Bondarchuk for not directing beyond his means nor CGIing absolutely everything out of laziness (though that would’ve broke the budget too…), but the end result is many battle sequences feel underwhelming.

 — However… Kretschmann’s character never ties into the primary Russian storyline the way it should; the film isn’t terribly well paced in its second half; many characters are forgettable, and no one stretches beyond their archetype.